-Summer is right around the corner, and that means vacation planning is in full swing.
+Summer is here, and that means vacations are in full swing.
 But who wants to have the same old, boring vacay?
-If you’re looking to hit the road for a family trip this summer, we’ve rounded up some of the most unique properties in the Lone Star State.
+If you’re looking to hit the road for a family trip, we’ve rounded up some of the most unique properties in the Lone Star State.
 From tipis to a Texas ranch that makes a splash, every one of these rentals has a definite wow factor.

 No matter where you decide to hang your hat, there's no need to settle for boring when vacation possibilities like these exist.

 Modern tipis, New Braunfels

 The first mention of tipis may conjure up images of people roughing it in the great outdoors, but at these incredibly luxurious tents in historic New Braunfels, you’ll discover what glamping is all about.
 Each large tipi is authentically built, but the interiors feature air conditioning, beautiful bedding, private bathrooms, and kitchenettes.
 Three of the tipis also have pull-out sofas.

 On the grounds, you’ll find a communal treehouse game room with a large-screen TV and pingpong table, fire pits, picnic tables, barbecue areas, and hammocks.
 Rates start at $116 per night.

 One-of-a-kind architectural complex, Kyle

 The award-winning Plant at Kyle, situated on land that was once part of the Kuykendall Ranch, is an easy drive from Dallas.
 Lake | Flato Architects took a 1920s shed from the defunct Alamo Cement plant in San Antonio and completely reassembled it here, repurposing it to create a stunning three-section complex using corrugated metals, limestone, and steel framing.

 This dramatic space offers three bedrooms, a covered outdoor pool, hammocks, and the “world’s largest screened-in porch.”
 Rental rates start at $750 per night (with a two-night minimum).